Bug Howard: Jacksonville Jaguars

 On December 14, 2020, Howard signed with the practice squad of the Jacksonville Jaguars.
 His practice squad contract with the team expired after the season on January 11, 2021.

 Buffalo Bills

 On July 30, 2021, Howard signed with the Buffalo Bills.
 He was waived on August 24, 2021.

 Philadelphia Stars

-Howard was drafted by the Philadelphia Stars of the United States Football League in the 18th round of the 2022 USFL Draft.
+Howard was drafted by the Philadelphia Stars of the United States Football League (USFL) in the 18th round of the 2022 USFL draft.
 He was placed on the "did not report" list on April 1, but joined the team for training camp three days later.
 He signed a contract with the team on April 7.

 Tampa Bay Buccaneers

 On July 29, 2022, Howard signed with the Tampa Bay Buccaneers.
 He was waived/injured on August 23 and placed on injured reserve.
 He was released on August 30.

 Philadelphia Stars (second stint)

-On February 8, 2023, Howard signed with the Philadelphia Stars of the United States Football League (USFL) for his second stint with the team.
+On February 8, 2023, Howard signed with the Stars for his second stint with the team.
+He was transferred to the team's inactive list on March 19, 2023.
+The Stars folded when the XFL and USFL merged to create the United Football League (UFL).